learn-co-curriculum/rspec-fizzbuzz/README.md

 **First, fork and clone this lab and open it on your machine.
 Read the remainder of this tutorial and follow along by executing certain commands and writing certain code in this lab on your computer.**

-So the entire FizzBuzz test looks like (this file is located in `spec/fizzbuzz_spec.rb`:
+Here is the entire FizzBuzz test:

 File: `spec/fizzbuzz_spec.rb`